-A dispersed settlement with four distinct centres, unusual in retaining the same name recorded in Domesday (though "Wordam" was also recorded) On John Speed's 1610 map, it appears as "Wurtham".
+A dispersed settlement with four distinct centres, unusual in retaining the same name recorded in Domesday (though "Wordam" was also recorded).
+On John Speed's 1610 map, it appears as "Wurtham".
 Long green is the most impressive unenclosed green to be found in the county today.
 Wortham Ling is an area of grassy heath and gorse scrub, now managed by the Suffolk Wildlife Trust as common land.

-Richard Smith was a 19th cent. resident & soldier (a veteran of both Waterloo and the Peninsular campaign) who died on the common in his wheelbarrow leaving his wife to claim parish relief.
+Richard Smith was a 19th century resident & soldier (a veteran of both Waterloo and the Peninsular campaign) who died on the common in his wheelbarrow leaving his wife to claim parish relief.
 Richard Cobbold, the twentieth child of John Cobbold (of brewing fame) was a 19th cent. rector here for over 50 years & who wrote about Margaret Catchpole and other characters, creating a fascinating local record.

 The 1844 White's Directory also lists a beer house run by John Smith.